The Possessed (1977 film): Plot

-The next day Leahy finds Ms. Gelson crying hysterically in Winjam's office, and realizes she and Winjam had also been romantically involved.
-Ms. Gelson suspends classes, and several students leave the college.
-That night, Weezie encounters Ms. Gelson wandering erratically through the hallways of the school; Ms. Gelson screams, and slaps her.
-Weezie tells Leahy of the incident, and then confesses to her mother about the affair with Winjam.
-Leahy searches the school for Ms. Gelson, and Ellen and Weezie begin to smell smoke.
+The next day Leahy finds Ms. Gelson crying hysterically in Winjam's office and realizes she and Winjam had also been romantically involved.
+Ms. Gelson suspends classes and several students leave the college.
+That night, Weezie encounters Ms. Gelson wandering erratically through the hallways of the school; Ms. Gelson screams and slaps her.
+Weezie tells Leahy of the incident and then confesses to her mother about the affair with Winjam.
+Leahy searches the school for Ms. Gelson and Ellen and Weezie begin to smell smoke.

-The remaining girls on campus, who have congregated in one of the dormitories, also begin to smell smoke, and find themselves locked in.
+The remaining girls on campus, who have congregated in one of the dormitories, also begin to smell smoke and find themselves locked in.
 Ms. Gelson unlocks the rooms and leads them away.
-Leahy searches the dormitory, and finds all of the rooms empty.
-He frees Ellen and Weezie from Ellen's locked office, and they attempt to leave the school.
+Leahy searches the dormitory and finds all the rooms empty.
+He frees Ellen and Weezie from Ellen's locked office and they attempt to leave the school.

 They encounter the possessed Ms. Gelson at the college's swimming pool, surrounded by the girls.
-Ellen forces all of the girls to leave the room, and Ms. Gelson grabs Leahy, lighting his jacket on fire, but the fire extinguishes itself.
-Ms. Gelson, laughing wildly, spits nails at Leahy.
-He embraces her, and again catches fire; he jumps into the swimming pool, and disappears in a blaze.
+Ellen leads all the girls away from the pool area and Ms. Gelson grabs Leahy, setting his jacket on fire, but the fire extinguishes itself.
+Ms. Gelson, laughing wildly, then spits nails at Leahy.
+He embraces her and again catches fire; he jumps into the swimming pool, the surface of the water catches fire and he suddenly disappears in a burst of flame.

-The college is reopened for graduation, and Taplinger inquires to Ellen about Leahy's identity and whereabouts.
+The college is reopened for graduation and Taplinger asks Ellen about Leahy's identity and whereabouts.
 She tells him she does not know who he really was or where he went.
-Lane is able to return to school for the graduation ceremony, led by a healthy Ms. Gelson.
+Lane is able to return to school for the graduation ceremony, overseen by a now healthy Ms. Gelson.